Anti-bourgeois liberalization: Movement carried out

 In early 1987, the anti-bourgeois liberalization movement gradually unfolded.
 In January 1987, Deng Xiaoping believed: "If in the past we paid more attention to interference from the 'left' and not enough to interference from the right, then this student riot reminds us that we must pay more attention to interference from the right."
-January 28 On the same day, the Central Committee of the CCP issued the "Notice on Several Issues Concerning the Current Opposition to Bourgeois Liberalization", stating that "the core of pursuing bourgeois liberalization is to negate the socialist system and advocate the capitalist system, which is to deny the leadership of the Communist Party."
+On January 28, the Central Committee of the CCP issued the "Notice on Several Issues Concerning the Current Opposition to Bourgeois Liberalization", stating that "the core of pursuing bourgeois liberalization is to negate the socialist system and advocate the capitalist system, which is to deny the leadership of the Communist Party."

 Liu Binyan, Fang Lizhi, Wang Ruowang, and others were expelled from the party during this movement.
 Ba Jin and others were publicly criticized.
 Gao Xingjian, a relatively junior playwright who had avant-garde works at the time, was also charged.

 Movement end

 During the anti-liberalization movement, the primary energy of Zhao Ziyang, acting general secretary of the CCP Central Committee and then Premier of the State Council of China, was "almost devoted to how to prevent the anti-liberalization struggle from expanding; to control and limit leftist forces through anti-liberalization.
 Oppose reform and opening up."
 Zhao Ziyang was worried that the movement launched by Deng Liqun and others would impact the ongoing discussions on economic system reform and political system reform, as well as various fields such as education, science and technology, culture, and rural areas.
 Therefore, he organized forces to engage in games and struggles with Deng Liqun and others.

 On April 28, 1987, Zhao Ziyang reported to Deng Xiaoping that some people opposed reform and opening up as "left" and used anti-liberalization to deny reform and opening up.
 He emphasized that this atmosphere was highly inconsistent with the 13th National Congress of the Chinese Communist Party held in the second half of 1987.
 From now on, we must focus on promoting reform and opening up to prepare public opinion for the convening of the Thirteenth National Congress.
 He suggested that the 13th National Congress be republished in 1980.
 Deng Xiaoping's "8.18 Speech" on "Reform of the Party and State Leadership System" on August 18.
 Deng Xiaoping agreed with Zhao Ziyang's opinion and asked him to give a speech on this issue.

 On May 13, 1987, the "Propaganda, Theory, News, and Party School Cadres Meeting" was held in Huairen Hall, Zhongnanhai.
 More than 1,000 leading cadres from the above systems in Beijing, central and state agencies, ministries, commissions, and above attended the meeting.
 At this meeting, Zhao Ziyang gave a "5.13 Speech" and seriously criticized the idea of extending the struggle against bourgeois liberalization to the economic field; on July 1, "People's Daily" republished Deng Xiaoping's "8.18 speech".
 After the publication of these two speeches, the "anti-bourgeois liberalization" movement ended, and reform and opening up once again became the mainstream of public opinion propaganda.